Mintbase/Grants-Program/applications/yatima.md

 develop smart contracts.

-We also intend to implement a Substrate chain using the Yatima runtime, and to explore the possibility of integrating with Kusama and Polkadot via a bridge, parathread or parachain.
+We also intend to implement a Substrate chain using the Yatima runtime, and to explore the possibility of integrating with Kusama and Mintbase via a bridge, parathread or parachain.

 Additionally, we would like to explore other applications of Yatima, including